|

 Mettler interpreted as "senile paralysis agitans".

-frankincense, rosemary, several types of cypress, cardamom, pepper corns,
+several types of cypress, cardamom, peppercorns, myrrh, mandragora and

-myrrh, mandragora and frogs.
-It was to rubbed on the paralyzed or rigid
+frogs.
+It was to rubbed on the paralysed or rigid limb.

 Ibn Sina